Memrise Review: Honest Take on the Flashcard Language App

 | User-made community decks | Yes (web) | Yes |

-Memrise’s help center confirms that the free tier is permanent, not a trial, so you can use it indefinitely without entering a credit card.
+Memrise’s official help documentation confirms that the free tier is permanent, not a trial, so you can use it indefinitely without entering a credit card.

 #Is Memrise Pro Worth Paying For?

 First, if you commute on a subway or fly often, offline mode pays for itself fast.
-We saved roughly 2 hours of forced idle time on a single round-trip flight by pre-downloading a Japanese vocabulary set.
+Pre-downloading a vocabulary set turns dead airplane or tunnel time into study time.

 Second, if you have a deck of 500+ cards and getting the same wrong words drilled repeatedly is killing your motivation, Difficult Words is the cure.
-We saw a clear drop in time-to-mastery on our problem-word list once we switched to Pro and ran it for a week.
+Focusing review on only the words you keep missing cuts time-to-mastery on a problem-word list.

 Third, if you are studying for a placement test or work deadline, the statistics help you spot weak categories early.

-Without them, you have to track this manually in a spreadsheet, which we tried for 14 days before giving up.
+Without them, you have to track this manually in a spreadsheet, which gets tedious fast.

 If none of those describe you, stay on the free tier.
-There is no nag wall pushing you toward Pro every other lesson, which is more than we can say for the bigger names in this space.
+There’s no nag wall pushing you toward Pro every other lesson, which is more than the bigger names in this space can claim.

 #Memrise vs. Duolingo, Babbel, and Rosetta Stone